Changissnz/selfinterest/README.md

 of societal consensus on the divisions, including but not limited to that of "good" and "bad", of "beautiful" and "ugly", of "smart" and "stupid", and of "worthy" and "useless".
 One major ramification comes out of human societies' stabilization reliant on obeying artificial axioms.
-There are less questions to ask about the fundamental, what with the prosperity that human societies can attain because they have a stable base of operation that is predominantly their own design, out of self-interest, not subject in entirety to the indiscriminate wrath and luck of occurrences from the axioms of natural law.
+There are less questions demanded to be asked about the fundamental, what with the prosperity that human societies can attain because they have a stable base of operation that is predominantly their own design, out of self-interest, not subject in entirety to the indiscriminate wrath and luck of occurrences from the axioms of natural law.
 When the idea of prosperity is questioned, and certain events are labeled "injustice", the moral perspective supercedes that of the economic perspective, in judgments of as-is (the first impression for understanding).
 The moral perspective relies on the passions to deliver denunciation, and the forces of passions seek for the probability to win over the imperfect logic of the economic perspective.
-In historical terms, virtually all major revolutions, especially those spurred by industrial and/or ideological leanings, are due to the moral perspective, for the economic perspective in these settings usually serve conservative interests, meaning that not only the leaders are to remain because of their righteousness, but also the initiative to change involves disassembling the as-is and re-defining the what-is, in simple mathematical terms, taking three efforts instead of one to move forward, a hassle and an impractical expense then.
+In historical terms, virtually all major revolutions, especially those spurred by industrial and/or ideological leanings, are due to the moral perspective, for the economic perspective in these settings usually serve conservative interests, meaning that not only do the leaders are to remain because of their righteousness, but also the initiative to change involves disassembling the as-is and re-defining the what-is, in simple mathematical terms, taking three efforts instead of one to move forward, a hassle and an impractical expense then.